Entitlement Management System for SaaS (2026 Guide)

 The output is a clear decision.
 Permit the action or deny access.
 The decision reflects plan limits, overrides, and billing state.

-A well-designed engine supports the principle of least privilege and helps maintain security by granting only the access defined by the plan and contract terms.
+A well-designed engine mitigates potential security risks and data breaches by granting only the access defined by the plan and contract terms.

-Enforcement points are where entitlement decisions are applied.
+Enforcement points are where you implement entitlement management decisions.

 Common locations include: